-98This means essentially that the information was collected from a child and they or their parents consented at the time (children may only consent from the age of 13 on).
-"Information society services" are defined as "any service normally provided for remuneration, at a distance, by means of electronic equipment for the processing (including digital compression) and storage of data, and at the individual request of a recipient of a service" - see GDPR, supra note 1, Article 8(1).
-They include online shops, streaming services and social media - see GDPR supra note 1, Article 4(25).
+^{98.} This means essentially that the information was collected from a child and they or their parents consented at the time (children may only consent from the age of 13 on).
+"Information society services" are defined as "any service normally provided for remuneration, at a distance, by means of electronic equipment for the processing (including digital compression) and storage of data, and at the individual request of a recipient of a service" see GDPR, ibid, art 8(1).
+They include online shops, streaming services and social media, see GDPR, ibid, art 4(25).

-99 GDPR Article 17(2) provides: "Where the controller has made the personal data public and is obliged... to erase [it], the controller, taking account of available technology and the cost of implementation, shall take reasonable steps...to inform controllers which are processing the personal data that the data subject has requested the erasure by such controllers of any links to, or copy or replication of, those personal data".
+^{99.} GDPR, ibid, art 17(2) provides: "Where the controller has made the personal data public and is obliged ... to erase [it], the controller, taking account of available technology and the cost of implementation, shall take reasonable steps ... to inform controllers which are processing the personal data that the data subject has requested the erasure by such controllers of any links to, or copy or replication of, those personal data".

-100As opposed to, for example, a defamation claim brought in English law under the Defamation Act 2013, (UK) c 26 (see section 1).
+^{100.} As opposed to, for example, a defamation claim brought in English law under the Defamation Act 2013, (UK) c 26 (see section 1).